zrm99/Odalium/README.md

 </ol>

-If all is successful two messages should appear, the first displays "SERVING RUNNING AT: localhost:8080", and the next message says "DATABASE CONNECTED".
+If all is successful two messages should appear, the first displays "SERVER RUNNING AT: localhost:8080", and the next message says "DATABASE CONNECTED".
 If the messages mentioned do not show up, and you see some errors, you went wrong somewhere and the credentials or information entered is wrong, or an unknown bug may have been discovered.